MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 $$
 {{< /rawhtml >}}

-When written down as in the above, the one-hot vectors on the right basically perform a column selection in $R$.
+When written down as in the above, the one-hot vectors on the right perform a column selection in $R$.
 Therefore, we know that
 {{< rawhtml >}}
 $$R=